TimeTravel-0/sphyrna/README.md

 "HammerHead is freeware.
 You are allowed to copy it and use it just as much and as long as you like.
 If you make a copy of the software, all the original files (including the text) must be included.
 It is strictly prohibited to make any changes to any file, except for the demo .HH files and the .HUB files..."

 So, all files are kept in original state in the "soft" subfolder.
 Files are not changed.
 If I do a HTML5, Python etc. rewrite, it will just use compatible file formats for .HH (track), .HUB (user sounds) and CUSTMGUI.dll (built-in sounds).
 File formats are observed by a close look at the contents and program behaviour, so no decompilation etc. happened.

+As there is no way to contact the autor and according to http://www.threechords.com/hammerhead/faq.shtml he "[...] had to drop all support for HH[...]", the used samples "[...]have been floating around in the public domain for ages.
+Personally, I'd say you can use them - especially because they have all been used hundreds of times before[...]".
+For now, I suspect Hammerhead Rythm Station Abandonware ( https://en.wikipedia.org/wiki/Abandonware ).